LiamJCates/Programming-Notes/C++/Types&Values/Values.md

 Outputting or accessing the value of a variable in an expression does not destroy or modify the contents of the variable.

+## Logical Expression
+Logical expression: An expression that evaluates to true or false is called a logical expression.

 ## auto